 Congratulations!
 You now have a secure Bitcoin storage solution, and can send and receive from it.
 Consider upgrading your Coldcard to the latest firmware in order to take advantage of all its features.
 Keep it in a safe place, and it will make sure you don’t need to worry about loss of funds!

 You can now add an account to your wallet, which is in effect creating a second Bitcoin wallet based on the same seed but a different derivation path.
 A second account allows you to segregate funds (for example KYC and non-KYC funds) which ensures that differently sourced UTXOs are not linked when spending.
 You can also use accounts to segregate funds intended for different purposes.

 To add an Account, go to the Settings tab in Sparrow and click Add Account… at the bottom.
 You will be able to select up to 8 different accounts - for now, select Account #1.

-Sparrow will then add a row of tabs on the right.
-The wallet account you have recently configured is Account #0, and the new wallet account is Account #1.
+Sparrow will then add a row of tabs on the left.
+The wallet account you have recently configured will be labelled Deposit, and the new wallet account is Account #1.

 You need to upload a new configuration file from the Coldcard for the new wallet account.

 Advanced > MicroSD Card > Export Wallet > Generic JSON from the Coldcard menu, and this time enter

 Click ‘Airgapped Hardware Wallet’ from the four buttons in Sparrow and upload the file just saved to the SD card.